How Transformational Leadership Can Boost Sales

-The study found that managers categorize their employees by six core “conceptions”–industry, enthusiasm and good citizenship, qualities representing positive conceptions of followers, insubordination, incompetence and conformity, and qualities representing negative conceptions of followers–and that often managers are not aware they are making these judgements.
+The study found that managers categorize their employees by six core “conceptions”–industry, enthusiasm, and good citizenship, qualities representing positive conceptions of followers, insubordination, incompetence, and conformity, and qualities representing negative conceptions of followers–and that often managers are not aware they are making these judgments.

 Unfortunately, negative perceptions can color the way the manager works with his or her team.
 For example, employees who show little emotion at work because of their cultural backgrounds might be perceived by managers as being unenthusiastic, even though the employees are as jazzed about a new project as more outwardly expressive colleagues.

 It is possible to beat back bias, the research shows.
 In the same way, transformational leaders encourage staff to grow and challenge themselves, so should those in charge take opportunities to assess and rate their skills so they can continue to motivate and inspire their teams.

 Get expert sales tips straight to your inbox and win more deals

 Yesware is an all-in-one toolkit for sales professionals and sales teams.
 Try our Outlook or Gmail add-on for free!

 Hit your number every monthGet Yesware for free

 Works on Outlook or Gmail (+ many more integrations)

 Sales, deal management, and communication tips for your inbox